Infinite dimensional manifolds from a new point of view

-\begin{example} Let $G$ be a Lie group, define $BG$ in $\mathscr{N}$ by sending each $M$ in $\mathscr{M}$ to the set of principal $G$ bundles on $M$ with connection; for an arrow $f:M\rightarrow N$ in $\mathscr{M}$, $BG(f)$ is defined by the pullback of principal $G$ bundles and connections along $f$.
-From the condition ({\bf 5}) in Theorem \ref{main} we see that $BG$ is indeed an infinite dimensional manifold.
+Now the classifying space $BG\in\mathbb{M}$ of $G$ is defined by sending each $M$ in $\mathscr{M}$ to the set of smooth maps $f:M\rightarrow G_\infty$ with a connection on the principal $G$-bundle $P_f$; for an arrow $f:M\rightarrow N$ in $\mathscr{M}$, $BG(f)$ is defined by composition with $f$.
+It is easy to see that $BG$ is indeed an infinite dimensional manifold.
 Our definition of $BG$ is suggested by the existence of universal connection on the classifying space of Lie group (cf.\cite{nr,nr1}). \end{example}

-\begin{remark} As pointed out by the referee, this example has an analogy in algebraic geometry, where the classifying space of an algebraic group $G$ is defined as a stack which classifies $G$-torsors (cf.\cite[p.11]{lm}), but $G$-torsors are nothing but principal $G$-bundles in algebraic geometry. \end{remark}